 Research shows that providing quality books, training, and library information to child care providers increases the frequency that children are read to and helps achieve the goals stated above.
 Evaluations from the Idaho Child Care Reads program have been very positive.
 Child care providers have said they have learned new literacy techniques and plan to increase the amount of time they spend reading and interacting with the children in their care.

-Literacy Kits: For each participating library, Idaho Commission for Libraries staff will select, purchase and ship sets of 20 paperback books appropriate for children from birth to age six, a book bag, one early literacy resource book for child care providers, and other early literacy materials as available.
+Literacy Kits: Child care providers attending an Idaho Child Care Reads Workshop will receive a set of 20 paperback books appropriate for children from birth to age six, a book bag, one early literacy resource book, and other early literacy materials as available.
+(One kit per classroom)

 The Idaho Commission for Libraries partners with the IdahoSTARS (Idaho’s State Training and Registry System) for child care providers to provide three IdahoSTARS credits at no cost to participants when an Approved Trainer facilitates theworkshop.
 For more information about how to offer an ICCR workshop for IdahoSTARS credit Click Here.

 Applications will be processed and librarians notified within 10 business days of receipt of application.
-Materials for literacy kits will be shipped within four weeks of workshop date.
+Materials for literacy kits will be shipped within three weeks of workshop date.